-109. Service Brakes.
+114. Service Brakes.
 The service brakes on the vehicle utilise a servo-assisted, dual-circuit hydraulic system.
-The master cylinder is a dual type, which incorporates two pistons, a proportioning valve, a pressure differential valve assembly, a warning light switch and a brake fluid storage reservoir, which is divided into two compartments, one for the front brakes, and one for the rear brakes.
+The master cylinder is a dual type, incorporating two pistons and a brake fluid storage reservoir, which is divided into two compartments: one for the front brakes and one for the rear brakes.

-110. The two pistons (primary and secondary) operate in the one bore (refer to Figure 56), but each has separate circuit outlets.
+115. The two pistons (primary and secondary) operate in the one bore (refer to Figure 55), but each has separate circuit outlets.
 The primary piston (nearest the pedal) operates the rear brake circuit and has one outlet.
 The secondary piston operates the front brakes and has two outlet pipes, one to each front brake calliper.